simonepri/osm-geojson/README.md

 ## CLI

 ### Install
-To use the CLI just install the package as global.
+To use the CLI just install the package globally.
 ```
 $ npm install --g osm-geojson
 ```